miguelaristizabal/CHELSA_Download/README.md

 3. **AOI geometry**
    - Supply a GeoJSON/GeoPackage/Shapefile readable by GeoPandas.
-   - For the default experience, pass `--aoi path/to/aoi.geojson` the first time you run the CLI.
+   - To try downloading with the default config, just pass `--aoi path/to/aoi.geojson` the first time you run the CLI.

 ---

 ### Configure the tool

-You can run entirely from the built-in defaults (just pass `--aoi path/to/file`).
+You can run entirely from the built-in defaults (just pass `--aoi path/to/aoi`).
 For more control, copy the sample TOML and tweak the paths—everything is relative to the project directory by default.

 ```toml
 [paths]